Eruant/eruant.github.io/_drafts/ludum-dare-29-results.md

   - ludumdare
 ---

-So the results are in...
+So the results are in and I'm happy with my overall place of 340!

 Overall: 340 / 2497.